 Material wealthiness or nobleness is not a sign of happiness.
 Rather, it’s a state of the mind which — according to the Gurbani — comes with applying the Divine Virtues, the Giaan or Wisdom to the daily life.

 - ਵਣਜਾਰਿਆ ਸਿਉ ਵਣਜੁ ਕਰਿ ਲੈ ਲਾਹਾ ਮਨ ਹਸੁ ॥੨॥: Deal with the dealers (of the Naam: Wisdom, Virtues…), the resulting profit will be laughter (Joy, Happiness, rejoicing) in your mind. ||2|| (sggs 595).

 - ਗੁਣ ਗਾਇ ਹਰਿ ਹਰਿ ਦੂਖ ਨਾਸੇ ਰਹਸੁ ਉਪਜੈ ਮਨਿ ਘਣਾ ॥: Living a life of Divine Virtues and Wisdom, sorrows (distress, unhappiness, afflictions…) are dispelled and the mind gets filled with tremendous Joy. (sggs 778).

-Only a true spiritual Being can laugh in life.
+Hence, only a true spiritual Being can laugh in life.
 Why?
-Because, being a Brahm-Giaanee (the man of Divine Wisdom, Enlightened Being…), only such person knows the ridiculousness of this world!
+Because, being a Brahm-Giaanee (the man of Wisdom…), only he knows the ridiculousness of this world!